Wetland Assessment Project and Cape Cod Salt Marsh Assessment Project

 - 1999-2004: Cape Cod Salt Marsh Assessment Project - See Cape Cod Salt Marsh Assessment Project; Final Grant Report, Volume 1: Relationship of salt marsh Indices of Biotic Integrity to surrounding land use (PDF, 4 MB), a 2004 report that details the Cape Cod Salt Marsh Assessment Project.
 Also see Cape Cod Salt Marsh Assessment Project; Final Grant Report, Volume 2: Responses of selected salt marsh indicators to tide restriction 2000-2003 (PDF, 9 MB).

 In 2013, CZM revisited seven salt marshes originally sampled during these efforts.
 The goal was to re-sample these sites as closely as possible to the original sampling method and location, collecting vegetation and macroinvertebrate data.
 Five salt marsh locations originally sampled before tidal flow restoration from 1999-2003 were re-sampled as part of this 2013 study.
 In addition, two reference salt marsh sites located in relatively undisturbed watersheds of Cape Cod were re-sampled for comparison.
-The draft report of findings is available on request.
+See the project report (PDF, 5 MB).

 Rapid Assessment Method for Evaluating Coastal Wetland Health